JaroslawWiosna/equidistant/README.md

 | Four points | Eight points | Six points  | Twenty points | Twelve points |

 The ultimate question of this project is:
-What will happen if we want to make five or seven equidistanced on a sphere?
+**What will happen if we want to make five or seven points equidistanced on a sphere?**

 ### TO-DO LIST

  - [ ] implement an algorithm for 4, 6, 8, 12, 20
  - [ ] check what is going to happen when thera are 5, 7 points.

+---

 ### VISUALIZATION